CSCoursework/cs-toptrumps/.github/README.md

 * `helpers`: contains miscellaneous functions used in various places around the program
   * For example, functions to clear the console
 * `input`: contains functions to collect input from the user
-* `cards`: contains logic and structs related to card
+* `cards`: contains logic and structs related to cards
   * For example, loading cards from JSON and dealing decks

 Code is broken down into small functions where possible, to ensure that code is not duplicated and to make reusing code easier.